Berlin in Depth

 NOT INCLUDED

-- All expenses of a personal nature; - Meals other than those mentioned above; - Beverages with dinners; - Travel insurance available on an individual basis.
-Please call for rates.
+Airfare to/from Berlin Airport transfers All expenses of a personal nature.
+Meals other than those mentioned above.
+Beverages with dinners.
+Travel Insurance, available on an individual basis, please call the office for rates.

 RECOMMENDED READING